eyuppastirmaci/noesis-forge/backend/README.md

    ```

 2. **Update the configuration:**
    Edit the `.env` file with your own settings, secrets, and database credentials.
-Make sure to replace all placeholder values with your actual configuration.